Iban pua - the pinnacle of ikat weaving in Indonesian archipelago

 The meandering, intertwining patterns, which to the Western, untrained and uninitiated eye are hard to analyze, leave alone to memorize, surpass even Persian carpets in the level of their intricacy.
 Also striking, from an art-historical point of view, is the level of stylization.
 Most primitive art starts representational, and it is only in later stages of development that the artists dare to depart from that which is easily recognized: gradually reducing, accenting, reinventing familiar shapes.
 This aspect of Iban textile manufacture suggests that it is a very old art form, that has been central to the community for many centuries.

-Many of the best pieces, and nearly all those in our collection, come from Serawak, the North-Western part of Borneo that is now a Malaysian state, mostly from an area called Second Division, comprising the Batang Lupar and Saribas River systems.
+Many of the best pieces, and the majority of those in our collection, come from Sarawak, the North-Western part of Borneo that is now a Malaysian state, mostly from an area called Second Division, comprising the Batang Lupar and Saribas River systems.
 All of the Iban textiles in the Pusaka Collection are pre-war, most dating from the earliest decades of the twentieth century.

 Part of the fascination of collectors with Iban pua certainly is triggered by tales about their association with headhunting.
 As there are widely diverging views on the veracity of such tales, it seems best to let this issue by dealt with by a local expert.
-Iban Vernon Kedit Jolly, whose lineage includes generations of master weavers, graciously allowed inclusion of the below exposĂ©, earlier posted on tribaltextiles.info.
+The Iban politician and expert on weaving culture, Vernon Kedit, whose lineage includes generations of master weavers, graciously allowed inclusion of the below exposĂ©, earlier posted on tribaltextiles.info.

 There have been a lot of stories about pua being used to receive the fruit of headhunting expeditions.
 But the idea of a bloody head dripping with blood and then wrapped up unceremoniously in a pua kumbu is really a myth.
 A very gory myth that works well with the romanticism of the era.